 But is alcohol good for us?
 If we look at the science and the data, regular consumption of alcohol has a lot of unintended negative health consequences, from alcohol dependence to higher risk of different cancers, higher rates of depression and even a weakened immune system.

-If you consume alcohol regularly, maybe it's time to consider pivoting to something else.
-That could mean abstaining altogether (chocolate is a great substitute!), or approaching alcohol more consciously and in moderation.
-Or, it could be time to consider an alternative, such as cannabis-infused beverages.
-If consumed properly, marijuana can provide similar benefits we experience from alcohol, but with fewer health problems.
-Also, who doesn't want to avoid the next day alcohol hangover?!
+If you consume alcohol regularly, maybe it’s time to consider pivoting to something else.
+That could mean abstaining altogether, or approaching alcohol more consciously and in moderation.
+Or, it could be time to consider an alternative, such as weed-infused drinks.
+If consumed properly, marijuana can provide similar benefits to what we experience from alcohol, but with fewer health problems.
+Also, who doesn’t want to avoid the next day alcohol hangover?!

 How Much is Too Much Alcohol

-If you are a moderate drinker you may be able to drink alcohol without noticing any negative effects.
-Experts debate if there are health benefits to drinking; some possible ones include:
+If you are a moderate drinker, you may be able to drink alcohol without noticing any negative effects.
+Experts debate if there are health benefits to drinking, but some possible ones include the following:

 - Beer: 12 fluid ounces (355 milliliters)

 - Distilled spirits (80 proof): 1.5 fluid ounces (44 milliliters)

 But even a moderate drinker has an increased risk of some cancers, including breast and esophageal cancer.
 Heavy or high-risk drinking is defined as more than three drinks on any day or more than seven drinks a week for women and for men older than age 65, and more than four drinks on any day or more than 14 drinks a week for men aged 65 and younger.
 Some of the health risks of excessive drinking and binge drinking include the following:

 - Sudden death if you already have cardiovascular disease

 - Heart muscle damage leading to heart failure